shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   1. Seed/K-mer positions (column pos) are 1-based.
      For reference genomes with multiple sequences, the sequences were concatenated to a single sequence with intervals of N's.
+     The positions can be used to extract subsequence with 'lexicmap utils subseq'.
+  2. A distance between seeds (column distance) with a value of "-1" means it's the first seed in that sequence, and the distance can't be computed currently.

 Usage:
   lexicmap utils seed-pos [flags]